David-GERARD/Hackathon-Toolkit/README.md

 git push origin dev
 ```

+### Use Git Conventional Commits Messages
+You can familiarise yourself with using them using this [cheatsheet](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).

 ### Pull Requests
 - Ensure all changes are reviewed and tested before merging into `main`.
 - Create a pull request targeting the `main` branch from the `dev` branch.